Phase 3 — Security

 Linux VMs (Multipass / KVM / UTM)

-Works on both macOS and Linux hosts.
+Works on macOS, Linux, and Windows hosts.
 Docker runs inside the VM, enabling the strongest combined posture: VM boundary + Docker sandbox.

 └── Linux VM — "openclaw-vm"